jimasp/behave-vsc/README.md

 ## Advanced project configuration

+- If your behave working directory is not the same as your project directory, then you can set the `relativeWorkingDir` to specify a project-relative path to the behave working directory.

+  - Example:

+    ```json
+      // settings.json
+      {
+        "behave-vsc.relativeWorkingDir": "my_behave_working_folder", // project-relative path
+      }
+    ```

 - If your features folder is non-standard, i.e.:
-  - it is not in your project root, or
+  - it is not in your behave working directory root, or
-  - it is in the project root, but is not called `features` *and* does not have a sibling `steps` folder, or
+  - it is in the behave working directory root, but is not called `features` *and* does not have a sibling `steps` folder, or
-  - you have multiple features folders in your project root,
+  - you have multiple features folders in the root of your behave-working-directory,

-  then you can use the `paths` setting in your behave configuration file to specify a project-relative path to the features folder(s):
+  then you can use the `paths` setting in your behave configuration file to specify a behave-working-directory-relative path to the features folder(s):

   - Example A, features folder is a subfolder called `my_folder/my_features`: